 The George Washington Presidential Trail was created in 1989 by an act of the Massachusetts Legislature.
 It commemorates Washington's trip through the Blackstone valley on November 6th 1789.
 Although the act only designates a 3/4 mile long section of Route 16 in Mendon, the trail and its signs were extended 5 miles down Hartford avenue into Uxbridge.
 To see the route of the trail in Google Earth download this places file I created.
-For a virtual trip along the trail turn on the street view layer, it covers over 90% of the trail.
+For a virtual trip along the trail turn on the street view layer, it covers the entire trail.

 The President's trip through the valley was the return leg of a month long northeastern states tour.
 Washington left New York October 15th 1789 mostly following the Upper Post Road to Boston arriving on the 24th and staying for four days.
 On the 29th he made a tour of northeast Massachusetts and southeast New Hampshire.
 Returning to Watertown November 5th the President wrote in his diary:

 Washington liked the countryside and roads but was clearly not impressed with Dorothy Coolidge's Tavern.
 The President's diary entry for the next day starts with the mileage tally for his route to the middle of the Blackstone valley.